bbcawodu/careadvisors-backend/docs/API_Version_2/Consumer_Backend_API.md

             - passing "all" as the value will return all consumer enteties

     - "Secondary" parameters - Any number of these parameters can be added to a request.
-        - "navid" corresponds to staff member class database id.
+        - "nav_id" corresponds to staff member class database id.
             - Can be multiple values separated by commas.
         - "is_cps_consumer" corresponds to whether consumer is a Chicago Public Schools consumer.
             - must be of type boolean (true or false)